GrandmasterTash/OpenRec/jetwash/README.md

        # from the file usd_fxrates.csv. i.e. we get the rate to convert to USD and we create a new column called NewColumn_FXRate.
        # (in.csv, get_csv_col, where_record_col, is_value)
        mapping: lookup("usd_fxrates.csv", "FXRate", "Currency", record["Currency"]:ucase())
+    # Optional key - when specified, if new records also exist in the unmatched folder (matching the record by this composite key) then the new record is dropped and a changeset is generated with any deltas to apply to the existing record to make it look like this record.
+    # If multiple unmatched record are found an error occurs as the composite key is not specific enough.
+    changeset_composite_keys: [ "Column1", "Column2" ]